 You’ve probably heard a lot about why visibility through build to deployment is important, and observability may just seem like a fancier word that means the same thing, but, in security, they have different meanings:

 Visibility: Monitoring systems, networks, applications, and solutions to aggregrate data.
-Previously, organisations tried to achieve visibility by purchasing point products for every endpoint, but this led to lots of manual work putting the pieces together.
+Previously, organizations tried to achieve visibility by purchasing point products for every endpoint, but this led to lots of manual work putting the pieces together.
 APIs have enabled platform solutions that provide a single telemetry of truth for the entire infrastructure.

 Think of visibility like Google Maps and observability is like Google Street View.
 Google Maps allows you to see the entire world and you can narrow in on certain locations for a more detailed view, but Google Street View allows you to walk around and see what’s really going on.
 Similarily, visibility gives you the entire picture of your infrastructure, and observability helps you see what’s happening inside your infrastructure.